UsmanDesigner/drag-drop-editor/README.md

 ## Features
 - Drag text, images, and shapes into a playground
 - Reposition elements freely
-- Edit properties like font size, bold text, and image source
+- Edit properties like font size, bold text, italic text, underline, change width and height and image source

 ## Technologies Used
 - HTML, CSS, JavaScript